 The tea industry in India has revolutionized to adapt to the growing economic demands of the country.
 The regional speciality has added to the fervour, like how the most recognized teas of Darjeeling and Assam are only cultivated in India.
-Of immaculate taste and flavour, some of the most popular types of tea that are grown and prepared in India are explored here today.
+Of immaculate taste and flavour, some of the most popular types of tea in India that are grown and prepared in different parts of our country.

 Tea-production in Assam is an indispensable source of livelihood since the state produces more than 500 million kilograms of tea per year.
 Made from the leaves of Camellia sinensis, the black tea from Assam is cultivated in a warm, humid climate and at sea-level which contributes to its distinct malty flavour.